Haunted Massachusetts: Ghostly Sites to Visit this Halloween!

 During the day, you can visit the museum, which covers the first floor of the building.
 Seasonal performances like “Cry Innocent” take place here throughout the year.
 In addition, various Salem tour groups visit this historic site.
 The beautiful building was designed by architect Charles Bulfinch, also known for designing Faneuil Hall and the Massachusetts State House, both in downtown Boston.

 You may also remember this house from the 1993 Halloween favorite “Hocus Pocus.”
 It was used to film the adult’s Halloween dance party!
 Any “Hocus Pocus” fans out there (and what 80’s-90’s child isn’t?!) must check out Max & Dani’s house, Allison’s House, and The Sanderson Sister’s cottage (Pioneer Village).
 Although these are not haunted, they sure are fun to check out around Halloween!
+Note: Max and Dani’s house is a private residence.
+Please view or take photos from your car only!

 The Witch House